mediafinger/t8r/README.markdown

 Like I18n stands for Internationalization and L10n for Localization, T8r stands for Translator.

-The first idea for a tool like this I had around the year 2009 / 2010 when coordinating a team of international translators for a browser game.
+The first idea for a translation tool like this I had around the year 2009 / 2010 when coordinating a team of international translators for a browser game.
 The thoughts reemerged, when I was working for a translation provider - and again not 100% happy with the provided tools.
 But finally, at my current employer, I really feel the pain.
-The tool we have to use is one of the slowest (and oldest) web based tools I every worked with.
+The tool we have to use is one of the slowest (and oldest) web based tools I've ever worked with.

-So, while T8r is meant to be a lightweight app, that nevertheless satisfies all the more important needs, it is also directed to be a potential in-house alternative for the current system.
+While T8r is meant to be a lightweight app, that nevertheless satisfies all the more important needs, it is also meant to be to be a potential in-house alternative for our current system.
 This might influence the feature road-map.

 ## About the author